Give us your e-mail to receive FREE our latest resources, newsletters and articles. PLUS 10% off your next FFB Gear purchase.

 Then in 2002, I had another milestone in my career: I was asked to teach classes to the new hires.
 At this point in my career, I was deathly afraid to be in front of people.
 And I was even more afraid to be in front of people who would be asking me questions and expecting intelligent answers.
 I said yes anyway, but I made one personal condition with myself: so long as I prepared to teach in a manner so in-depth, so detail-oriented, and so ridiculously OCD, that I would know EVERY answer to EVERY question that could possibly be asked by ANY student.
 And I went to work preparing for my first course.

 It turns out that my first opportunity to teach was for an eight-hour course on flexibility training.
 Eight hours?!
 I am pretty sure that I cancelled a few weeks of clients to prepare.
 I was on the phone every other day with those dear guys at NASM (Lenny and Rodney) who—bless their hearts—must have wondered what was wrong with me.
-I called them several times per day.
+I bothered them several times per day.
 Eventually, I was told that the nature of my question and answer sessions was “no longer appropriate” or something like that.
-I wished them all my thanks and told them that I would not call again.
+I wished them all my thanks and told them that I would not bother them again.
 I did, however, continue researching elsewhere.
 I wanted to know EVERYTHING about this topic that I would soon be teaching.

 I was determined to create the best course that had ever been taught on the planet.
 It must have worked, because I was soon asked to teach other courses too.
 It is only in reflection today that I realize how important this was for me to have begun learning the art of “training trainers” so long ago.